thunderbird/thunderbird-android/docs/architecture/settings.md

 > [!IMPORTANT]
 > When incrementing `Settings.VERSION`, ensure you update all relevant `AccountSettingsDescriptions`, `IdentitySettingsDescriptions`, and tests.

 4. **Update UI**: Implement the UI component in the relevant settings screen using Jetpack Compose and the Atomic Design system.
-Ensure you use components from `:components:ui:bolt:designsystem`.
+Ensure you use components from `:components:ui:bolt`.

 Example entry in `AccountSettingsDescriptions`: